snandiDS/prokseq-v2.0/README.md

               PATH PYPY /home/path/testPrseq/depend/pypy2.7-v7.2.0-linux64/bin
 ```
 Then run the following command to test run the pipeline.
-> python scripts/pipeline-v2.8.py -s samples.bowtie.PEsample -p param.input.bowtie -n 4
+> python scripts/pipeline-v2.8.py -s samples.bowtie.PEsample -p param.bowtie.yaml -n 4

-*Description:* The script is running with PE (paired-end) samples described in samples.bowtie.PEsample, and with the parameters defined in param.input.bowtie.
+*Description:* The script is running with PE (paired-end) samples described in samples.bowtie.PEsample, and with the parameters defined in param.bowtie.yaml.
 The program is submitted with four processors.

 **To remove:**
 > conda remove -p /home/path/testPrseq prokseq